Orofacial Myology Adelaide

 It's important to note that many individuals may experience a combination of these TMD types, and symptoms can vary widely from person to person.
 A comprehensive evaluation by a healthcare professional, often involving a dentist, oral and maxillofacial surgeon, physical therapist or myofunctional therapist experienced in TMJ disorders, is crucial for accurate diagnosis and effective management of TMD and facial pain.

-What Drives Chronic Pain
+What Drives Chronic TMJ Pain

 Facial pain and Temporomandibular Disorders (TMD) can stem from various factors such as trauma, muscle tension, improper jaw alignment, genetics, oral habits, dysfunctional chewing, swallowing and/or dysfunctional breathing patterns.